knit-pay/rzp-woocommerce/readme.txt

 = How to use this plugin? =

-Go to 'WooCommerce > Settings > Payments > Razorpay Payment Gateway', enable/disable options as per your need and save your changes.
+Go to 'WooCommerce > Settings > Payments > Razorpay Payment Gateway', enable/disable options as per your need and save changes.

+= How to use webhook? =

+Go to Razorpay 'Dashboard > Settings > Webhooks'.
+Enter the URL from plugin settings page and create and copy webhook secret key and paste it to plugin settings and save changes.

 = Is this plugin compatible with any themes? =